 Websites with not much content will not rank well or high.
 This means low word counts, poor writing, poor images.
-Increasing and improving existing content is one way to literally almost fly up the rankings especially if the site is a long way down the list.
+Increasing and improving existing content is one way to almost fly up the rankings especially if the site is a long way down the list.
 Very often people get nervous about doing this and don’t want to diminish their brand or state that it’s incomplete.
 Google doesn’t care.
-It wants to see information.
-You can always add and improve content in the future and reap the benefits again then!
+It wants to see the information.
+You can always add and improve the content in the future and reap the benefits again then!
 Google rewards websites with a higher ranking when they are deemed to know what they are talking about by ‘proving’ themselves to Google.

 Fixing Broken Links and 404 Errors

 If you clicked on a page and found that it went nowhere from Google’s SERP you wouldn’t be very happy.
 For this reason, it’s important to check that all the links go to where they need to go.
-This is why, if you ever change a domain name all links need to be repointed with a 301 redirect to ensure Google knows the location of then new content.
+This is why, if you ever change a domain name all links need to be repointed with a 301 redirect to ensure Google knows the location of the new content.
 If you discover you have these problems, it’s not all bad news, because once they are fixed you will reveal an increase in your ranking soon enough.

 Keeping a Simple Link Structure

 Your website link structure should be simple and easy to, with the URLs working from natural, human language.
 This makes it easier for search engines to index your website.

 www.ojetech.com/services/seo-services is much more user friendly than www.ojetech.com/0145/24072021/07/services.
 The second link is not easy to read and nor is it easy to understand the context of the website page.
 The menu structure and URL wording play a crucial role in your websites navigation and user experience and Google recognises this too.
 Keep it simple, and keep clicks as low as possible to your key content.

 Ensuring Mobile Friendliness